-Through spiritual research we have found (with regards to the spiritual reasons) that approximately 70% of the time, it is the subtle-body’s need for help in the afterlife and 30% of the time, it is to seek revenge or to trouble the descendant on the Earth plane of existence.
+Through spiritual research, we have found (with regards to the spiritual reasons) that approximately 65% of the time, it is the ancestor’s need for help in the afterlife and 30% of the time, it is to seek revenge or to trouble the descendant on the Earth plane of existence.
 A minor proportion of such dreams of ancestors (approx. 5%) can be attributed to departed ancestors wanting to help their descendants by giving them messages through their dreams.
 Refer to the article: It is said that sometimes our ancestors help us, is it correct?

 A dream can be considered spiritual in nature if the same dream recurs at least 3 times.
 Dead family members will generally try to contact the family member (or appear in the dreams) who they feel is most likely do something for them.
 The reasons subtle-bodies, in the afterlife, find it easier to communicate through dreams as opposed to the waking state is because during the waking state the person who they are trying to contact, is more engrossed in the five senses and does not have concentration of the mind.
 During the dream or sleep state, the mind is more receptive to messages from the subtle.